Faust (band): 1971–1975

 Faust formed in 1971 in the rural setting of Wümme.
 They secured a recording contract with Polydor and soon began recording their debut, Faust, which sold poorly but received critical acclaim for its innovative approach and established a devoted fan base.
-Meifert was sacked shortly afterwards because, as Peron wrote in 2004, "he discussed things, because he had flat buttocks and an absolutely beautiful girlfriend, because he practised every day, because he always kept his room neat and woke up every morning to first wet a cloth he'd put in front of his room to keep the dirt out, because he played such a hard 4/4th that we had to travel into the tongue, ready to drop, ding dong is handsome top."
+Meifert was sacked shortly afterwards because, as Péron wrote in 2004, "he discussed things, because he had flat buttocks and an absolutely beautiful girlfriend, because he practised every day, because he always kept his room neat and woke up every morning to first wet a cloth he'd put in front of his room to keep the dirt out, because he played such a hard 4/4th that we had to travel into the tongue, ready to drop, ding dong is handsome top."

 In 1972 the band recorded its second, slightly more accessible album So Far.
 Faust became one of the premier bands in the international appreciation of the genre that would eventually be known as krautrock.

 Faust became one of the first acts to sign to Richard Branson's Virgin Records, who embarked on a marketing campaign somewhat daring for its time, aimed at introducing Faust to British record-buyers.
 The Faust Tapes was a cut-and-paste album, which spliced together a large number of bits and pieces from their extensive collection of private recordings not originally intended for release.
 Virgin issued it at the then price of a single, 48 pence.
 The Faust Tapes reportedly sold over 100,000 copies but its low price tag rendered it ineligible for a chart placing.

 After collaborating with Tony Conrad on the album Outside the Dream Syndicate, Faust recorded Faust IV at Virgin's studios in England.
 The band broke up in 1975 after Virgin rejected its fifth album (some of the recordings later appeared on the Munich and Elsewhere album), but reissues of their recordings and various additional material through Chris Cutler's Recommended Records maintained a level of interest.

 Faust experimented with the presentation of their early records.
 Their first album was originally released on clear vinyl, in a clear sleeve with an X-ray of a human fist silkscreened on the outer sleeve.
 Their second album, So Far, made extensive use of the color black, though inside the sleeve were sheets with a different illustration for each song.
 The Faust Tapes had a visually unsettling op art cover design by Bridget Riley, while that for Faust IV consisted of a series of blank music staves.

+After recording Faust IV at Virgin's studios in England, the band began work on a fifth album, often referred to as Faust V. However, the project was rejected by Virgin Records due to the group's lack of commercial success and was never officially released.
+Only a few in-house promo cassettes reportedly circulated before the band was dropped by the label and subsequently disbanded in 1975.